GrimLink/create-project/README.md

 _Complexer tasks will ask for more information._

-## Notes and FAQ
+## FAQ

-Create-project assumes that you have an gitconfig with the name and email added to you user.
+Create-project requires that you have an gitconfig file with the name and email set.

-Else create-project will leave these default values empty.
+If not create-project will leave these default values empty.
-Which could cause an issue.
+Which can cause an issues, if left blank when asked by the setup steps.
-If you also leave them empty when creating an project.

-## TODO

-- [x] add update task
-- [ ] add version to see if you running the latest